Rahmaaaan/Emojipedia/README.md

 ## Technologies Used

-The following technologies and tools were used to develop this project:
+The technologies and tools were used to develop this project are reactJS & JdavaScript

-- HTML
-- CSS
-- JavaScript
-- ReactJS

 ## Getting Started